javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

 - There is `elem.matches(css)` to check if `elem` matches the given CSS selector.
 - There is `elem.closest(css)` to look for a nearest ancestor that matches the given CSS-selector.
 The `elem` itself is also checked.

+And let's mention one more method here to check for the child-parent relationship:
+-  `elemA.contains(elemB)` returns true if `elemB` is inside `elemA`.
+Or when it's the same element.